NEW! GEO PEER ADVISORS

 Check out the 'Ask Away' YouTube playlist of various Duke students answering questions about their study away experience.

 STUDY AWAY AMBASSADORS

-The Study Away Ambassadors are alumni of study away programs – both Duke-In and Duke-Approved – who have agreed to be a resource for prospective student questions.
+The Study Away Ambassadors are alumni of study away programs – both Duke-In and Duke-Approved – who have volunteered to be a resource for prospective students.
 The GEO Ambassador Directory is a master spreadsheet you can filter by program, country, major, graduation year, and even special topics related to study away.

 Feel free to reach out to any student listed in the directory.

 Past Participant Contact Lists